Gabinson200/blog/content/programming/graphics/Triangles/Triangles.md

 The time compexity of this algorithm is just the area of the triangle, $O(A)$ since we use Bresenhams to draw the lines which runs in $O(l)$ where $l$ is the length of the line.

+---
+---

 ## Barycentric Algorithm
-I will not go into this because this is not the algorithm i sise in my eesp32 gfx implementation and I think I will keeo the scope of this website more narrow so I can spend time on other things.
+I will not go into this because this is not the algorithm I use in my esp32 gfx implementation and I think I will keep the scope of this website more narrow so I can spend time on other things.

 **Resources:**